elementary/website/docs/code/getting-started.md

 ![](images/docs/code/the-basic-setup/scratch.png)

-The first piece of our simple "SDK" is the text editor Scratch.
+The first piece of our simple "SDK" is the code editor Scratch.
 This comes by default with elementary OS.
-You may find it helpful to enable the File Manager extension by doing the following:

-1. Open Scratch
-2. Open the Menu in the top right corner (the gear icon)
-3. Choose **Preferences**
-4. Choose the tab **Extensions**
-5. Check the box for **Folder Manager**
+It comes with some helpful features like syntax highlighting, auto-save, and the Folder Manager extension.
 There are other extensions for Scratch as well, like the Outline, Terminal or Devhelp extensions.
 Play around with what works best for you.

 ### Terminal {#terminal}